-Partner Compensation And The New "Value" Reality
+II.
+Partner Compensation and The "Value" Reality

-Imagine this: The Managing Partner of one of the largest law firms in the country is looking around the conference table at 20 of his partners.
-The 20 partners are the firm's highest compensated partners, collectively earning nearly \$60 million in each of the last three years.
-Somberly, the Managing Partner informs the group that he has concluded that the firm's compensation system, which has been in place for the past two decades, must be scrapped.
-They wait for him to explain how the new system will favor them so the group can continue to receive generous compensation.
+Imagine this: The Managing Partner of one of the largest law firms in the country is looking around the conference table at 20 of his/her partners.
+These 20 partners are the firm's highest compensated partners, collectively earning nearly \$60 million in each of the last three years.
+Somberly, the Managing Partner informs the group that he/she has concluded that the firm's compensation system, which has been in place for the past two decades, must be scrapped.
+They wait for him/her to explain how the new system will favor them so the group can continue to receive generous compensation.
 "The days of paying people based on gross revenue generation are over.
 From now on, compensation will be based on net profitability of work."